Keywords

 The results of the KMO and Bartlett’s Test indicate that the KMO coefficient reaches 0.656, satisfying the minimum threshold (> 0.6) required for factor analysis ( Table 5).
 Meanwhile, Bartlett’s Test of Sphericity yields a Chi-Square value of 54.467, with degrees of freedom (df ) = 3 and a significance level (Sig.) = 0.000 < 0.05.
 This confirms that the correlation matrix among the observed variables is statistically significant and distinct, thereby justifying the continuation of exploratory factor analysis (EFA).
 These findings demonstrate that the data are suitable and reliable for subsequent analyses within the proposed research model.

 The results of the variance analysis indicate that the first factor has an eigenvalue of 2.049, accounting for 68.3% of the total variance surpassing the theoretical threshold of 50% as required by factor analysis principles ( Table 6).
-Since only one factor exhibits an eigenvalue greater than 1, the model satisfies the condition for principal component extraction, thereby ensuring theoretical generalizability.
+Since only one factor exhibits an eigenvalue greater than 1, the model satisfies the condition for principal component extraction, thereby supporting the theoretical coherence of the construct.
 This confirms that all observed variables converge to measure a single latent construct, consistent with the theoretical framework concerning contextual factors influencing the synchronization of digital transformation and supply chain finance.

 R Square represents the proportion of variance in the dependent variable that is explained by the independent variables in the regression model.
 A higher R Square value implies that the model explains a greater proportion of the variation in the dependent variable.
 However, R Square can be inflated by the number of independent variables included in the model.
 Therefore, Adjusted R Square is used to compensate for the potential overestimation, offering a more accurate measure by adjusting for the number of predictors that do not meaningfully contribute to the model.
 Both R Square and Adjusted R Square range from 0 to 1 ( Table 7).